 In simple language, it is a code that helps search engines find relevant and informative content to the user.
 Schema markup is a sure way to boost your website’s SEO and improve the browsing experience in desktops, phones and other mobile devices.

-Simplotel’s websites have a number of incredible built-in and automated features that are offered as complimentary services.
+Simplotel’s websites have a number of incredible built-in and automated features that are offered as complimentary services (Learn how Sarovar witnessed 500% growth in revenue from direct bookings).
 Some of these are:

 Optimization of load time (dynamic image and video compression, host your web assets across the globe, high server capacity, minimization of website code).